Putin reassures pro-Russian world leaders his grip on power remains strong - Local News 8

 Founded in 2001 and spreadheaded by China and Russia, the SCO also includes India, Pakistan, Kazakhstan, Kyrgyzstan, Tajikistan and Uzbekistan and accounts for a sweeping portion of Eurasia and, with the inclusion of the world’s two most populous countries, around 40% of the global population.

-Tuesday’s summit also provided an opportunity for the grouping to extend its reach – with Iran approved as a full member – the second expansion in the organization’s more than two decade history.
-Staunch Moscow ally Belarus also took a step toward gaining full membership, expected next year.
+Tuesday’s summit also provided an opportunity for the body to extend its reach – with the expected official inclusion of Iran coming alongside a step toward welcoming staunch Moscow ally Belarus – the second expansion in the group’s more than two decade history.

 Both Moscow and Beijing view the group as an alternative to Western-led blocs and a key vehicle for their bid to push back against what it sees as a US-led world order.